 GEOG 346 - Advanced Geographic Information Systems

-This course focuses on geographic information systems (GIS) theory and complex spatial analysis.
+Focuses on geographic information systems (GIS) theory and complex spatial analysis.
 It is divided into two segments: GIS concepts and theory, and advanced GIS analysis and application.
 The first segment explores the evolution of GIS from a set of cartographic and data analytical tools used primarily by geographers to a more encompassing set of ideas and tools used by many disciplines to examine spatial processes.
 Included in the first segment is a thorough examination of issues associated with mapping and referencing the non-spherical earth, conceptual models for representing spatial phenomena, and data-quality issues.
-The second segment of the course focuses on a select set of spatial analytical issues that can be addressed using GIS.
+The second segment focuses on a select set of spatial analytical issues that can be addressed using GIS.
 These issues include analysis of continuous spatial phenomena (e.g., terrain), model building using multiple sources of spatial data, network analysis, and the integration of remotely sensed data in a GIS.

 Major/Minor Restrictions: None